IGL-NIKHIL/Home-Automation-With-Bluetooth/README.md

 # Home-Automation-With-Remote-Control
 Home Automation with Remote Control is a system designed to control household electrical appliances such as lights, fans, and other devices using a remote controller instead of manual switches.
 The main objective of this project is to improve user convenience, safety, and enabling wireless control of home appliances from a distance.
+# Components Used:
+1. Arduino Uno R3
+2. IR sensor
+3. Relay SPDT
+4. Light bulb
+5. 5V , 5A Power Supply
+# Link of The Project: